phanumat/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

     get '/authorize' do
       # Use the OAuth2 module to get the authorize URL.
-      # After we authenticate with SmartThings, we will be redirected to the
+      # After we authenticate with PEA HiVE, we will be redirected to the
       # redirect_uri, including our access code used to get the token
       url = client.auth_code.authorize_url(redirect_uri: redirect_uri, scope: 'app')
       redirect url